Do you hold any of these negative beliefs about your memory and ability to learn a new language?

 1. “I have a bad memory.”

 When we says this phrase, or some variation on this theme, we are essentially placing ourselves in a weakened position and training ourselves to stay there.

-There is a third category of people who simply have strong memory skills, but in my experience, even these people usually have a strategy, even if they can’t quite enunciate what that strategy is and how they use it.
+There is a third category of person who simply has strong memory skills.
+But in my experience, even these people usually have a strategy, even if they can’t quite enunciate what that strategy is and how they use it.

 2. “It takes a long time to learn a new language.”

 We know for a fact that with the right preparation, mindset and well-executed methods, anyone can accelerate their ability to learn a new language.